-Above all in the German-speaking area usual designation for a sparkling wine produced according to certain quality criteria (quality sparkling wine).
-Sparkling wines produced outside of Champagne, even if they have been produced according to Champagne rules, may under no circumstances call themselves Champagne.
+Common name, especially in German-speaking countries, for a sparkling wine produced according to certain quality criteria (quality sparkling wine).
+Sparkling wines produced outside Champagne may not call themselves Champagne under any circumstances, even if they have been produced according to Champagne rules.
 This is not a question of quality, but of origin.
-Names used in other countries include Afrodis Oinos (Greece), Cava (Spain), Crémant (outside Champagne in France, but also other countries), Pezsgő (Hungary), Sparkling Wine (overseas) and Spumante (Italy).
-But the steps are very similar and described under Champagne.
-In contrast to champagne, the second fermentation of sparkling wine often takes place in steel tanks using the pressure tank method, the méthode charmat, named after its inventor.
-Here the wine is fermented in a pressure tank after the addition of sugar and yeast and also left on the yeast for a certain time.
-From there the finished sparkling wine is also filtered under pressure and then bottled.
-This procedure saves the time-consuming steps of remuage (shaking) and dégorgement (removal of yeast sediment).
+The names in other countries include Afrodis Oinos (Greece), Cava (Spain), Crémant (outside Champagne in France, but also other countries), Pezsgő (Hungary), Sparkling Wine (overseas) and Spumante (Italy).
+However, the working steps are very similar and described under Champagne.
+In contrast to Champagne, the second fermentation of sparkling wine often takes place in steel tanks using the pressure tank method, the méthode charmat named after its inventor.
+In this process, the wine is fermented in a pressure tank after the addition of sugar and yeast and is also left on the yeast for a certain time.
+From there, the finished sparkling wine is filtered, also under pressure, and then bottled.
+This process saves the time-consuming steps of remuage (shaking) and disgorgement (removing yeast sediment).